HTTPS Maven repositories

 .
 Any other value is ignored.
 If 11

-is specified, Oracle 11 is used and the JAVA_HOME
+is specified, the system uses Oracle 11 and sets the JAVA_HOME

 .
 If 8

-is specified, Oracle 8 is used and the JAVA_HOME
+is specified, the system uses Oracle 8 and sets the JAVA_HOME

 .